You want smart political talk without the meltdowns?

 Exactly.

-And a friend of mine was telling me this this past weekend, uh, when driving through that area, there's tons of signs and uh hanging out from windows and even uh groups gathering in there.
+And a friend of mine was telling me this this past weekend when driving through that area.

 All of them are pro-Palestinian.

-And being, are they really pro-Palestinian or are they pro-Hamas?
+My being, are they really pro-Palestinian or are they pro-Hamas?

 Correct.

-So happen on our college campuses.
+So it happened on our college campuses today.

 They're certainly not criticizing the terrorists that were responsible for it.

-I don't think they even know what they're talking about, except that, you know, oh, the there seems to be this antipathy towards Israel and this desire to blame Israel.
+I don't think they even know what they're talking about, except that, you know, oh, there seems to be this antipathy towards Israel and this desire to blame Israel.

 But again, on college campuses, that if you dare utter a word, you know, that is deemed politically incorrect or not, quote, in line with being woke, what happens?